Salomon S/LAB Phantasm review TL;DR: minimalist running shoes for intermediate- to pro-runners who prefer more control over their stride.

 I'm more of a heel-strike kind of guy but I thoroughly enjoyed running in the shoes.
-Admittedly, given the firmness and minimal amount of padding, the S/LAB Phantasm is better suited for more experienced runners as their joints/running form is stronger, allowing them to benefit more from more control over their stride.
+Admittedly, given the firmness and a minimal amount of padding, the S/LAB Phantasm is better suited for more experienced runners as their joints/running form is stronger, allowing them to benefit more from more control over their stride.

-Salomon S/LAB Phantasm review: the aesthetics
+Salomon S/LAB Phantasm review: Aesthetics

 The design of the Salomon S/LAB Phantasm matches the overall tone of the shoes and follows a 'function over form' approach.
 Regardless, and maybe because of the bright colour of the shoes, the Phantasm does have some personality going for it.
-The overall redness is definitely the main appeal here: everything is red, the mesh upper, the laces, the sockliner, midsole, outsole, you name it.
+The overall redness is definitely the main appeal here: everything is red, the mesh upper, the laces, the sock liner, midsole, outsole, you name it.
 And not just any red but the same red, throughout.

 The stitch-free, welded upper further reinforces the cleanliness of the Phantasm.
 Thanks to the welding process, you won't find any excess glue or stitches on the shoes.
 The Salomon S/LAB Phantasm is truly a minimalist running shoe for people who appreciate subtle details.

-Salomon S/LAB Phantasm review: the verdict
+Salomon S/LAB Phantasm review: Verdict

-The Salomon S/Lab Phantasm is not one of those running shoes that can be recommended for all type of runners.
+The Salomon S/Lab Phantasm is not one of those running shoes that can be recommended for all types of runners.
 The people who can most benefit from wearing the Phantasm racing shoes are intermediate- to pro-runners who can control how they run: the Phantasm could enable them to assert even more authority over their form.
 That said, less experienced forefoot strikers can also benefit from using the shoes.

 The shoes have excellent geometry and sublime construction in general.
-The mesh upper let's in plenty of air, keeping the feet from swelling and making the otherwise tight upper rather tolerable.
+The mesh upper lets in plenty of air, keeping the feet from swelling and making the otherwise tight upper rather tolerable.